codac-team/codac/doc/doc/manual/05-dynamic-contractors/03-ctc-picard.rst

 .. warning::

-  The writting of this page is in progress.
-Several changes are currently perfomed on the library.
+  The writing of this page is in progress.
+Several changes are currently performed on the library.
   A new stable version of Tubex will be released in the coming weeks.

 ***************************************************************